guider23/512Gallery/README.md

 - Search using text (type "a cat on a chair" and pray it doesn’t give you a toaster).
 - Uses OpenAI’s CLIP model because it’s smart enough and free enough.
 - Stores image features in Pinecone so you don’t cry searching through arrays.
-- Images are hosted on ImgBB because who’s paying for S3, right?
+- Images are hosted on ImgBB because who’s paying for AWS S3, right?

 ## How it runs